OmarCloud20/GreatLearning-Sessions/Containers-AWS-DevOps/Week-3/README.md

 ### 2. Create AWS CodeCommit repository

 - Name the CodeCommit repo, **mysite**.
 Clone the **mysite** repo to **Cloud9**.
-Then, clone the below GitHub repo as well.
+Then, download the [mysite.zip](https://github.com/OmarCloud20/GreatLearning-Sessions/tree/main/Containers-AWS-DevOps/Week-3/mysite.zip) clone the below GitHub repo as well.
 The GitHub repo contains all files for the static website and the pipeline.
 Move all files in folder Week-3 of Containers-AWS-DevOps to the CodeCommit repo, **mysite**.

 [GreatLearning-Sessions](https://github.com/OmarCloud20/GreatLearning-Sessions)